Anirudh-Murali/Evn/readme.md

 2. Gives Incentives to all the parties: All the parties are to benefit by joining the EvnCoin Blockchain and thus are more likely to join.

 # Installation
+Node.js is required to run this project.
+If not already installed, please install it.
+After that -

 1.Install Truffle globally.
 `npm install -g truffle`